 Our tuition and fee structure is listed and explained below, showing the different ways students can attend camp.
 Payment can be made in one lump sum or, with agreement from the camp, in a payment plan over several months.
 If you have any questions please contact us at email@example.com

-*At the Oregon camps, aftercare is offered for additional fees:
+*At the Portland camps, aftercare is offered for additional fees of

 **The Vermont High School Camp has a profit-sharing refund / rebate if our productions' ticket sales create a profit.
 If that happens, we divide it equally among the participants' families.
 Families decide whether they receive that or the kids themselves do.

 The high end of these sliding scales are the camp fees / tuition per child that reflect the true cost of camp.
 Paying at the high end of the rate ensures the camp can run in a financially sustainable way: our rentals are paid, insurance covered, our staff are paid livable wages, and we can offer a quality camp again the following year.

 We offer the lower end of the sliding scale of camp fees / tuition to parents / guardians who would have great challenges paying the full cost of camp.
 Paying at the lower end represents a partial scholarship, and does -not- reflect the true cost of running the camp.
 We offer this structure to families who truly feel they are unable to meet the full tuition costs of camp.